Tal58/JavaScript_DOM_Manipulations/guess_number_game/README.md

 <center> ⌛ Happy Coding  ✍ </center>

-🌐 The desktop and mobile versions of the web page are as follows;🧭
+🌐 The desktop version of the web page is as follows;🧭
 <br><br>

 ## 🖥️Desktop version